JuscelinoMamede01/alcateia/README.md

 ## 🚀 Technologies

-This project was developed for my portfolio website using the following technologies:
+This project have been developed for my portfolio website using the following technologies:

 Building...